Abhinav-code54/BMI-Calculator/README.md

-~Smart BMI & Healthy Routine Assistant
+~ BMI & Healthy Routine Assistant
 A beginner-friendly Python project that calculates Body Mass Index (BMI) and provides general educational guidance on food, healthy daily routines, and BMI awareness — all through a simple menu-driven console program.

 -> Overview:
-Smart BMI & Healthy Routine Assistant helps users quickly calculate their BMI and get general, educational tips on nutrition, daily routines, and what BMI actually means.
-The project is organized into separate Python modules, making the code clean, readable, and easy to maintain or extend.
+ BMI & Healthy Routine Assistant helps users quickly calculate their BMI and get general data, educational tips on nutrition, daily routines, and what BMI actually means.
+The project is organized into separate Python modules, making the code user friendly , readable, and easy to maintain or extend.

 ->Note:
-This is not a medical tool — it's an educational project that demonstrates practical use of Python fundamentals like functions, modules, input validation, conditionals, and loops.
+This is not a dedicated  medical tool — it is an educational project that shows practical use of Python fundamentals like functions, modules, input validation, conditionals, and loops.

 ->Features
 1.Calculate BMI